-The island’s not called Santorini.
+The island’s not actually called Santorini.
 It hasn’t been since the first half of the 19th century.
-It was the Romanian Empire that named it so in the 13th century, a reference to the Christian martyr Saint Irene, or Santa Irini.
-Five hundred years later, newly-independent Greece officially renamed it Thēra – which morphed into Thera, which can also be spelt Thira.
+It was the Romanian Empire that named it so 600 years earlier, a reference to the Christian martyr Saint Irene, or Santa Irini.
+During the 1820s, newly-independent Greece officially renamed it Thēra – which morphed into Thera, which can also be spelt Thira.
 More helpful still, the capital city is called Fira.
 The rest of the world seems to have settled on Santorini.

 Kirini is the Santorini you see on Instagram.
 Carved into the cliffs at Oia – the island’s most picturesque town on its celebrated, elevated, sunset-facing west coast – the vertically set, all-suite property is a series of white, domed scafta (the Greek name for those traditional houses carved into rock) linked by a labyrinth of white-and-grey stairways.
 It has a communal infinity pool, suites with private Jacuzzis and, as you’d expect from a property that employs someone full time to re-touch the brilliant-white paintwork, is picture-perfect from every angle.

 A team of around 30 staff oversees 26 rooms.
 Each is soundproofed and comes with an iPod and docking station.
 Choose from a mood-ranging selection of pre-loaded playlists.
 Nice touch.
 Ditto the Nespresso coffee machine.
 There’s a spa and, come sunset, the chance to sample local wines al fresco at the hotel’s perfectly-angled Anthós restaurant.
 For the rest of the time, it’s about having that spectacular panorama all to yourself – a rarity in Santorini.

 Rates at Kirini Santorini start from €340 (approx. £296) per night for double room, including breakfast, katikies.com/kirinisantorini